Wildlife crime – the need for a global solution:

 Every year literally millions of wild animals are brutally shot, trapped, poisoned and mutilated, or kept in appalling conditions and traded by criminal networks often relying on connections to political, military, border point and other facilitating networks to get their ‘product’ from source to market.
 Wildlife crime is organized crime.

-“High profit margins, low risk of detection, low rates of conviction, low-level penalties and official collusion and corruption mean that wildlife crime is an attractive prospect for poachers and the criminal networks behind them” explains Born Free Foundation President Will Travers.
+“High profit margins, low risk of detection, low rates of conviction, low-level penalties and official collusion and corruption mean that wildlife crime continues to be an attractive prospect for poachers and the criminal networks behind them” explains Born Free Foundation President Will Travers.
 “Wildlife crime is becoming increasingly sophisticated - criminals are using complex technology and weaponry, non-traditional trade routes and increasing levels of violence.
 Creative accounting methods, shell companies and tax havens are being used to hide the financial profits of this disgusting trade.
 In addition, rebel militias are using profits from the illegal wildlife trade as a way of funding their campaigns of insecurity.
 No one country or organisation can hope to address this crisis alone.
 We must all act urgently, strategically, and together”.

 Tackling the illegal trade, estimated to be worth as much as US$20 billion a year (excluding the trafficking of timber and fish), requires a concerted international response.
 The Born Free Foundation and its affiliates have, for many years, been exposing the impacts of wildlife trafficking; two reports commissioned by Born free USA in 2014, Ivory's Curse: The Militarization and Professionalization of Poaching in Africa and Out of Africa: Mapping the Global Trade in Illicit Elephant Ivory, brought the involvement of organised crime and the international nature of the illegal ivory trade to the world’s attention.